MYousafZahir/Grimoire/README.md

-# Grimoire - Semantic macOS Notes App
+# Grimoire — Local-First Semantic macOS Notes App

+A local-first macOS notes app with:

+- `.grim` projects (each project has its own notes + indexes)
+- nested folders + notes (drag/drop restructuring)
+- chunk-based Markdown editor (renders everything except the chunk you’re editing)
+- cursor-conditioned “semantic backlinks” sidebar (verbatim snippets, no generation)
+- automated glossary (People / Places / Things) built only from your notes (verbatim definitions)

-> **⚠️ IMPORTANT FIX**: If you had issues with dependencies, run `./cleanup.sh` first, then `./grimoire`
+If you run into build/dependency issues: `./cleanup.sh` then `./grimoire` (or `./.rebuild.sh` for a faster cached rebuild).

-A macOS desktop note editor with nested hierarchy, markdown editing, and automatic real-time semantic backlinks.

-## ✨ One-Command Setup & Launch
+## ✨ One-Command Setup & Launch (Recommended)

-Grimoire now includes a comprehensive launcher script that handles everything for you. **If you previously had dependency issues, run `./cleanup.sh` first to start fresh.**
+The launcher handles backend setup + app build/launch.

 ```bash
 # Make the launcher executable